arhumzafar/ChartingDTrees/README.md

-# Charting Decision Trees for Ill-Behvaed Datasets
+# Breaking down datasets using Decision Trees

 ### Arhum Zafar - November 2020

-This
+This quick study goes over a process that has helped me on past projects, as well as

+hello | goodbye